deividAlfa/stm32_soldering_iron_controller/README.md

 By default it won't compile.
 You need to make few steps first!
    * There are two .ioc (CUBEMX templates) included by default:

-        - T12-STM32F072.ioc, for Quicko T12 with STM32F072
+        - T12-STM32F072.ioc : For Quicko T12 with STM32F072
-        - T12-STM32F103.ioc, For the STM32F103, as the original FW.
+        - T12-STM32F103.ioc : For the STM32F103, as the original FW.

 If you are OK with any of these, copy any and rename it to "T12.ioc" Open it, make any small change, ex. take an unused pin and set is as GPIO_Input.
 Then revert to reset state.This will trigger the code generation.
 Close saving changes and the code will be generated.

 Open setup.h and define your board.
 There are 3 included, uncomment the correct one: